nathaniel-avery/HelloWorld-UIPath-RPA/README.md

 # HelloWorld-UIPath-RPA
-Uses UIPath to Open Notepad and types "Hello World"
+Uses UIPath to Open Notepad and types "Hello World" This was created in UIPath Studio Community Edition on Windows 10.